giavudangle/LeetCodeSolved/README.md

 # LeetCodeSolved
-The selft pratice on LeetCode
+The self pratice on LeetCode